devProjectPAI/okxdemo_strategy/README.md

    Suggest to use the okx "Demo trading" mode to create api.

-3. Run the example code and "Connect Gateway" in the Home Page.
+3. Run the example code and click "Connect Gateway" in the Home Page.

    Need input okx api informations.